ibrathesheriff/sheriffs-jailhouse/content/notes/my-site-inspiration.md

 ![Screenshot of view of hard drive from the Silo TV Show](/notes/personal/site/silo-harddrive-screenshot.jpeg)

-I loved that the operating system had a green base colour and sprinkles of orange just like current colour scheme [Hacker Bytes](https://hackerbytes.hackthedegree.com/).
-I also loved the simplicity of the design and just how old school it looked.
+I loved that the operating system had a green base colour and sprinkles of orange just like the [Hacker Bytes](https://hackerbytes.hackthedegree.com/) colour palette.
+I also loved the simplicity of the design and just how "old school" it looked.

-To expand on this design I idea I then googled images of old monochrome PCs:
+To expand on this design idea I then googled images of old monochrome PCs:

 ![IBM monochrome PC](/notes/personal/site/IBM_PC_5150.jpg)